ohdyno/presentations/slides/testing/content.md

 we need to test often, ideally very often.
 - However, we know that humans are not very good at doing repetitive tasks well.
 So, we offload that responsibility to the machine.
-- Other considerations for automation.
-Being able to automate a system requires a good understanding of the system (state, inputs, and output).
-It challenges us to understand our system and make improvements if the system isn't easy to test in an automated fashion.
 **Question: Now, is it always necessary to do automate testing or testing in general?**